sailuh/kaiaulu/README.md

 ## 1. Setup

+Dependencies in this package are modular.
+Depending on what you seek, you may only need to setup a sub-set of this section.
+Each module is divided by subsection below.
+Minimally you need to:

  1. Clone this repo
+ 2. Open `kaiaulu.Rproj` using RStudio

+## 1.1 Gitlog analysis

+ 1. Create a py virtualenv (optional)
+ 2. `pip3 install perceval`
+ 3. `which perceval` (take note of the path for the vignette)
+ 4. Open vignettes/gitlog_showcase.Rmd or vignettes/churn_metrics.Rmd for examples and viz on gitlog analysis.

+## 1.2 Mailing List Analysis

- 2. Create a py virtualenv (optional)
+ 1. Create a py virtualenv (optional)
- 3. `pip3 install perceval`
+ 2. `pip3 install perceval`
- 4. `which perceval` (take note of the path to use on vignettes/network_parsers.Rmd)
+ 3. `which perceval` (take note of the path for the vignette)
- 5. Open `kaiaulu.Rproj` using RStudio

-## 2. Examples

-See http://www2.hawaii.edu/~cvas/kaiaulu/ for a live example using vignettes/network_parsers.Rmd.

- * The visualizations are interactive:
-    * Position the mouse cursor over any of the graphs and scroll to zoom in and out.
-When sufficiently zoomed-in, labels will display.
-    * Hold the left the mouse button over the image on white space to move around the graph.
-    * Hold the left the mouse button over a node to drag it around if the labels overlap.
- * The adjacency matrix can be browsed from left to right (note the horizontal bar at the bottom of the table).
+ 4. Open vignettes/mailinglist_showcase.Rmd for examples and viz on mailing list analysis.

+## 1.3 Static Code Analysis

+ 1. Create a py virtualenv (optional)
+ 2. Download [Depends release](https://github.com/multilang-depends/depends/releases/) (last tested on 0.96a)
+ 3. Open the depends folder, and take note of `depends.jar` path.
+ 4. See vignettes/depends_showcase.Rmd for examples and viz on file dependency analysis.